 An important step for any effective leader is to get followers to feel they’re part of a team whose collective effort is greater than the sum of its parts.
 Such a powerful cohesive unit is built on common team values and norms.
 Common team values, for example, might be “resilience,” “collaboration,” and “creativity.”
 Norms could include certain agreements around how to communicate and collaborate, such as “we won’t contact each other about work after 6pm.”
 Keep in mind that values and norms are much more effective when developed collaboratively by the team rather than handed down by the leader.

 In order to build more cohesion and loyalty, show team members that their voices and contributions matter.
 Holding brainstorming sessions is a good way to create an interactive atmosphere that makes each player feel heard.
 In addition, ask for regular feedback and ideas from employees on organizational challenges and opportunities.
 And find ways to acknowledge and thank team members for their contributions.

 One of the ways to establish credibility and garner respect as a new leader is to communicate with transparency.
 When possible, leaders should be upfront and open about their intentions so no one is left guessing.
-Good leaders can talk about challenges with openness and directness, while knowing how to balance that with a dose of optimism.
+Good leaders tackle challenges with an open mind and direct approach, and know to balance that with a dose of optimism.